-The MRes consists of 60 credits of coursework and 120 credits achieved through a 20,000-word supervised research project, on topic of your choice in some element of the late antique world.
+The MRes consists of 60 credits of coursework and 120 credits achieved through a 20,000 word supervised research project, on a topic of your choice in some element of the late antique world.

-Greek and Latin at various levels
+- Greek and Latin at various levels

-Empire and Identity (focusing on ‘Romanisation’ and late antique identities)
+- Empire and Identity (focusing on ‘Romanisation’ and late antique identities)

-Byzantine Art and Architecture
+- Byzantine Art and Architecture

-Gender in Byzantium: women, men and eunuchs
+- Gender in Byzantium: women, men and eunuchs

-Late Roman and Byzantine Archaeology
+- Late Roman and Byzantine Archaeology

-The Economies of the Late Roman, Byzantine and Frankish East Mediterranean
+- The Economies of the Late Roman, Byzantine and Frankish East Mediterranean

 We charge an annual tuition fee.
-Fees for 2015/16 are currently as follows:
+Fees for 2016/17:

-Home / EU £4,090 full-time; £2,045 part-time
+Home / EU £4,110 full-time; £2,055 part-time*

 For part-time students, the above fee quoted is for year one only and tuition fees will also be payable in subsequent years of your programme.

 Eligibility for Home/EU or Overseas fees can be verified with Admissions.
-Learn more about fees for international students
+Learn more about fees for international students.

+Tuition fees can either be paid in full or by instalments.
 Learn more about postgraduate tuituion fees and funding.